Buying a Car

-- Look at the Consumer Reports Used Car Buying Guide to help guide you through the used car buying experience.
-There is a fair amount of free information on this website, and you can also pay a one-month subscription fee of roughly $6 to find out about the track record of various cars sold in the U.S. This is an excellent way to find out which models are generally reliable (have few problems) and which are not.
+- Consumer Reports Used Car Buying Guide can help guide you through the used car buying experience.
+There is a fair amount of free information on this website, and you can also pay a one-month subscription fee to find out about the track record of various cars sold in the U.S. This is an excellent way to find out which models are generally reliable (have few problems) and which are not.

 - Kelley Blue Book offers information on the value of used cards, and can help you determine what a fair used car price is.

 - Test-drive the car.
 If possible, try driving on a highway so that you can accelerate, brake, etc. Test the lights, windshield wipers, windows, doors, etc.